 In February 2015, the Company granted a non-exclusive distribution sublicense to Renown Power Development, Ltd., a China-based sales and distribution company ("Renown") covering the territory defined as the Western Hemisphere.
 Under this sublicense, Renown will be permitted to sell, lease and distribute CSRV® products.
-The Company received an initial non-refundable deposit of \$500,000 through March 31, 2017.
+Renown intends to source CSRV® products from Coates Power, Ltd., a China-based manufacturing company ("Coates Power").
+As of June 30, 2017, the Company has only received the initial non-refundable deposit of \$500,000.
 In addition, after Renown receives aggregate cash flow of \$10,000,000, it is required to pay the Company 25% of all funds it receives from any and all sources, until it fully pays the contractual licensing fee.